 - Honors: The Mayor of Casterbridge, Thomas Hardy

 You must choose two books from the list to read over the summer.
 You will do a book report paper on one book and a project on the other.
 In addition, honors students MUST read the honors book, for a total of three books.
 There will be a quiz for honors students only on the first day of class—no paper or project is due for the honors book.

-Your book report is due the first day of school, Monday, August 22.
+Your book report is due Wednesday, August 21st.
 The following information MUST be included.
 Each section could be written as one or two paragraphs.
 Setting and time period may be combined in the same paragraph.

 - Setting – Where does the story take place?
 Is it a real place or imaginary?
 If the author does not state exactly where the story is set, what can you tell about it from the way it is described?

 - Time period – Is the story set in the past, present, or future?
 How does the time period affect the story?
 Could it have taken place in a different era and retained the same impact?

 - Main characters – Who is the story mostly about?
 Give a brief description of each.

 - Plot – What happens to the main characters?
 Be careful not to report every single thing that happens.
 Instead, explain the situation of the main characters as the story begins, and include the basic plot element.
 Often, this will be the conflict of the story.
 Are the main characters trying to overcome something, achieve something, etc.?
 Next, describe a few more of the important things that happen to the main characters on the journey to the goal.
 Finally, describe how the conflict is resolved.